em2898.epiquest.co.uk

 Algorithm

-The algorithm used in EpiQuest-B is based on the assumption that antigenicity of an epitope is defined by the nearest neighbors of amino acids in the sequence.
-The algorithm is based on the data on the contest for >40.000 individual amino acids in epitope sequences (strong, weak and negative) and tested the usability using >2000 individual epitopes with known immunization data from the immunizations performed in Aptum Biologics or its predecessor companies.
+The algorithm employed in EpiQuest-B operates under the assumption that the antigenicity of an epitope is determined by the neighboring amino acids in the sequence.
+This algorithm is grounded in data derived from over 40,000 individual amino acids'context within epitope sequences (categorized as strong, weak, and negative), and its efficacy has been validated using over 2,000 individual epitopes with known immunization data from immunization studies conducted at Aptum Biologics or its predecessor companies.

-The algorithm of EpiQuest B calculates the probability of an aminoacid to be a part of an antigenic peptide sequence on the basis of aminoacids comprising its context.
-The Frame for analysis defines how wide context is taken into account (the best results are observed for Frames from 6 to 9 aminoacids.
+The algorithm of EpiQuest B computes the probability of an amino acid being part of an antigenic peptide sequence based on the amino acids comprising its context.
+The analysis frame determines the width of the context taken into account, with the best results observed for Frames ranging from 6 to 9 amino acids.

 EpiQuest-B and other prediction programs